-Waynesville Water- 2014 Annual Quality Report
+Waynesville Water- 2015 Annual Quality Report

-Published 2015
+Published 2016

 We are pleased to provide you this year's Annual Water Quality Report.
-This report is designed to inform you about the quality and services we deliver to your home or business each day every day.
+This Consumer Confidence Report is designed to inform you about the quality and services we deliver to your home or business each day, every day.

 We work hard to protect our water resources and to continually improve the water treatment process.
 We have a current, unconditioned license to operate our water system.
-Our goal is to provide you with a safe and dependable water supply, by protecting and improving water quality.
+Our goal is to provide you with a safe and dependable water supply, by protecting and improving water due to: Presence of significant potential contaminant sources in the protection area, No evidence to suggest that ground water has been impacted by any significant levels of chemical contaminants from human activities.

 Our water source is known as the Little Miami Valley Buried Aquifer.
 Water is supplied from Three (3) wells, located in the Waynesville Water well field.
-The Aquifer that supplies the Waynesville well field has been determined to have a high susceptibility to contamination due to:
+The Aquifer that supplies the Waynesville well field has been determined to have a high susceptibility to contamination